bisonic-official/item-contracts/README.md

-# Item Contracts 📃
+# RuniverseItem Contract 📃

-This repository contains some explorations of basic Item contracts depoyed to the [Nitro Goerli Rollup Testnet](https://developer.arbitrum.io/public-chains).
+This repository contains some explorations of the RuniverseItem contract deployed to the [Nitro Goerli Rollup Testnet](https://developer.arbitrum.io/public-chains).

 ## Setup